 This is a story in search of information about a Belfast-born pianist and composer.

-A strange search because, certainly at the outset, not one note of his music had been traced!
+A strange search because, at the outset, none of his music had been traced!

-- In 1952 he was one of four composers chosen by an international panel (Arnold Bax, Jean Martinon and Dag Wirén) on behalf of Ireland’s Cultural Relations Committee to have their submitted works recommended for immediate publication.
+In 1952 he was one of four Irish composers chosen by an international panel (Arnold Bax, Jean Martinon and Dag Wirén) on behalf of Ireland’s Cultural Relations Committee to have their submitted works recommended for immediate copying to encourage performances abroad.
 The three other composers were Brian Boydell, Aloys Fleischmann and Frederick May.

 INTRODUCTION

-I’d been researching the first century of concerts promoted by the BMS (the British Music Society, founded in 1921 and rebranded as the Belfast Music Society for the season 1983/84 onwards) when, in a serendipitous moment, I read about the composer William Rea.
+I’d been researching the first century of concerts promoted by the BMS (the British Music Society, founded in 1921 and rebranded as the Belfast Music Society for the season 1983/84 onwards) for a series of four essays (see here), when, in a serendipitous moment, I read about the composer William Rea.

 Rathcol, music critic of the Belfast Telegraph didn’t appear to be a fan.